automas-dev/os/notes.md

 ## Task Scheduler

 Create a task scheduler and add a yield to most / all system calls.
+This scheduler should also handle the idle state when all processes are waiting.

 ### Tasks